asav13/ImageIndexer/README.md

 #Image Indexer
 Author: asabj88@gmail.com<br>
-A miniproject that lets a user create and store an image indexer, and then browse through it via a web UI.
+A miniproject that lets a user create and store an image indexer, and then browse through it via a web UI.<br>
+Scroll down for a step-by-step guide to run the application.

 ##Layers
 This project consists of three layers: